craigmayhew/dns-adventure-game/README.md

 You are then given some story, and choices.
 Choose one e.g. `go make-coffee`

 ## Why?
-I needed an excuse to manage DNS from zone files via CI/CD.
-I also like the idea of using DNS to distribute/store data.
-It's a text only CDN.
+DNS is a mystic art to many, and this is a fun (and somewhat meta) way of learning about it.
+It was also a good excuse to show how to [manage DNS from zone files via CI/CD](.travis.yml).

 ## DNS Features Used
 **Spoilers are written in this section**